From 18/09/2021 to 01/11/2022

 Day 5 - Noto Peninsula - Togi Over the next four days, discover the heart of the rustic Noto Peninsula.
 This laid back part of Japan truly captures the Japanese concept of '’satoyama', society in harmony with nature, and 'satoumi', coastal areas in which the sea has a strong connection with peoples’ livelihoods.
 Your first ride on the Noto Peninsula is a special one as you cycle along the scenic coast to Myojoji Temple for an introduction to Japanese Nichiren Buddhism.
 Discover quiet coastal roads and spectacular ocean views, riding back in time through sleepy fishing villages and farmland.
 Highlights today including riding on Chirihama Beach Drive, an 8 km stretch of beach along the Sea of Japan that allows you to take a short ride along the sand right along the water's edge, as well as passing by the Hatagoiwa rocks, home to Japanese sacred spirits.
 Tonight we sleep in the small town of Togi.
 Ride distance: approx. 80kms/50 miles, undulating with approx. 520m/1700ft of elevation gain.

 Day 6 - Noto Peninsula - Wajima A slightly shorter ride today as we cycle northwards along more scenic coastal lanes, small villages and beautiful rice paddy terraces.
 Leaving the coast, the road passes through the hilly Noto mountains to the charming port-town of Wajima, known producing some of the finest lacquerware in Japan.
 Along the way take a short rest at Masuhogaura Beach – at 460m/1500ft long you should be able to find some space on the ‘World’s Longest Bench’ to stretch those tired legs – and also keep an eye out for the famous Totoro rock along the way.
-Enjoy a stop at the protected whote sand Kamonoura beach then experience some of the Noto Peninsula’s culture as we visit the Kadomi House - a traditional house owned by small cargo vessel wholesaler.
+Experience some of the Noto Peninsula’s culture as we visit the Kadomi House - a traditional house owned by small cargo vessel wholesaler.
 Built in the 1870s it is a fascinating insight into traditional Japanese life.
 Ride distance: Approx. 55kms/35 miles, undulating with a longer climb at 38kms.
 Last 10kms is downhill.
 Approx. 520m/1700ft of elevation gain.

 Day 7 - Noto Peninsula - Suzu Today is our toughest riding day, but one rich in rewards as you hug the dramatic and hilly coastline of the Sea of Japan.
 Marvel at the famed Shiroyone Senmaida (A Thousand Rice Paddies in Shiroyone) where the 1004 small rice paddies cling impossibly to the steep slopes that plunge towards water, creating a beautiful and bright contrast to the background of the deep blue Sea of Japan.
-Passing by the small villages, dramatic waterfalls, and the Sosogi ‘Kissing Tunnel’ we make our way east across the peninsula to coastal Suzu, officially the smallest city in Japan.
+Passing by the small villages and dramatic waterfalls we make our way up the peninsula to coastal Suzu, at the very tip of the Noto Peninsula.
 You'll also visit a unique local salt farm that uses a traditional salt-making method called “Agehama-style salt-making” has been passed down through the generations.
 After a long ride choose to put your feet up, visit a Suzu-yaki pottery shop, check out the sea (and lighthouse) views at Rokko Saki Point or marvel at the Mitsukejima (Found Island), a massive rock island right off the coast of Suzu.
 Ride distance: approx. 80kms/50 miles, undulating with several steep hills, flat towards the end, with approx. 1150m/3775ft of elevation gain.

 Day 8 - Noto Peninsula - Wakura Onsen Your final ride on the Noto Peninsula sees you heading south, passing small rural villages, towering mountains and some of the most beautiful coastline and beaches in the area, finishing in Anamizu before boarding a local train for the rest of the journey.
 Your final destination today is Wakura Onsen, a hot spring town with a history stretching back 1200 years.
 Today is again an undulating ride but a fairly relaxed one – and the chance to soak your weary legs in the therapeutic waters of the hot spring baths is usually motivation enough to keep going!
 Ride distance: approx. 70kms/43 miles, undulating with several steep hills, approx. 770m/2525ft of elevation gain.